mmiller1234321/Threes/README.md

 #2.2.1
 Adjusted logic for "All 6's" scenario

+## 2.3
+Added dice roll counter

 ## Current Development
 Current version (V2) is a functional version of Threes (also known as "The Secret Dice Game").
 Currently refactoring for better design and functionality.
 Found a bug?
-Please contact me.
+Please contact me. mmiller1234321@gmail.com

 Link:
 https://mmiller1234321.github.io/Threes/